ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       the company including varied experience and knowledge.
 He is now supporting the ASL Engineering dept with design and production.
-Being a lover of cars and all things mechanical, Chris spends his time in his workshop working on a variety of cars engines and of late his jet!
+Being a lover of cars and all things mechanical, Chris spends his time in his workshop working on a variety of cars engines and of late, his jet!
     image: /img/chris-speakman-team.jpg
   - name: Michele Barnes
     jobtitle: Sales Administrator